On This Page

 disabled: <true/false>

-• By setting the environment variable DISABLED_AI to true, in either the OS shell environment or when running the Cribl server, with a command like: DISABLED_AI=true ./cribl start
+• In either the OS shell environment or when running the Cribl server, set the environment variable DISABLED_AI to true, with a command like DISABLED_AI=true ./cribl start

-Both of these methods prevent Members from enabling Cribl Copilot via Settings.
+Both of these methods prevent Members from enabling Cribl AI via Settings.

 • Copilot Editor